sodabubblewine/sodabubblewine.github.io/README.md

 2. as selections from variations (on physical, chemical, biological, behavioral, and cultural scales)
 3. by making and maintaining strong practices (mediated by strong people marked by strong principles)
 4. from the sciences (of
-    - logic (denotative, Boolean, functor)
+    - logic, e.g. denotative, Boolean, functor;
-    - mathematics (calculi, collections, categories)
+    - mathematics, e.g. calculi, collections, categories;
-    - physics (quantum, thermodynamic, gravitional)
+    - physics, e.g. quantum, thermodynamic, gravitional;
-    - chemistry (phyiscal, biophysical, biological)
+    - chemistry, e.g. phyiscal, biophysical, biological;
-    - biology (oranelles, organisms, environments)
+    - biology, e.g. oranelles, organisms, environments;
-    - behavior (biological, biosocial, social)
+    - behavior, e.g. biological, biosocial, social; and
-    - culture (history, science, technology)).
+    - culture, e.g. history, science, technology).

 ## HOW TO DO IT